top of page

 Things to Know About Asheville

-Asheville, North Carolina has become a very popular tourist destination, with craft breweries, outdoor adventure in the nearby mountains, live music, a funky vibe, and the art scene.
-Doug and I recently checked it out, and we highly recommend a visit.
+Asheville, North Carolina is a very popular tourist destination, offering craft breweries, outdoor adventures in the nearby mountains, live music, a unique vibe, and a thriving art scene.
+We highly recommend a visit.

-But while we did considerable research before we went, we learned a few tips once we arrived.
+But while we conducted considerable research before our trips, we learned a few tips once we arrived that we’d like to share.
 Here are five things to know about Asheville before you visit.

 1. Give Yourself a Little Extra Local Travel Time

-However, since Asheville has become such a popular place, there aren’t enough rideshare or taxi drivers to handle the crowds.
-The situation is so bad that there are warning signs at the airport.
-After trying for a while to leave the airport, we finally ended up sharing a ride with a fellow passenger in a limo whose driver happened to be at the airport and had the time to quickly run us into town (and certainly didn’t mind making some extra cash).
-Getting rides within Asheville was easier, but getting from the Biltmore Estate also took longer than expected, and it’s only a few minutes outside of town.
+Getting around can be a bit hit and miss.
+Because Asheville has become such a popular place, there aren’t always enough rideshare or taxi drivers to handle the crowds.
+The first time we visited, the situation was so bad that there were warning signs at the airport, where we tried to get a ride with no luck.
+We ended up sharing a ride in a limo whose driver happened to be at the airport and had the time to quickly run us into town (and certainly didn’t mind making some extra cash).
+Getting from the Biltmore Estate also took a while, even though it’s only a few minutes outside of town.

-2. Call the Biltmore; Don’t Rely on its Website
+2. Call the Biltmore; Don’t Rely on the Website

-But when you’re planning your visit, you may get better results if you call directly.
-For instance, when I tried to order tickets online (you need to purchase them in advance), the earliest I could get for a tour of the house was 4:15pm, which is pretty close to closing time.
+But when you’re planning your visit, you may get better results if you call.
+For instance, when I tried to order tickets online (you need to purchase them in advance), the earliest I could get for a tour of the house was 4:15pm, which was pretty close to closing time.
 So I called, and had no problem obtaining tickets for 11:15am.

 The Biltmore’s telephone number is 800 411 3812.